njseeto/recipe-api/README.md

 - Better error handling and testing around error handling.
 - Add extra routes, POST to add new recipes and DELETE to delete recipes
 - Did a bit more research into csv to JSON parser libraries
+- Better setting out of application, such as having router and handler files.

 ### Other things
-- No test for the patch route - unable to find an elegant solution for testing this route with Supertest.
+- Unfortunately there is no test for the patch route - I was unable to find an elegant solution for testing this route with Supertest.
 This route was tested via [Insomia](https://insomnia.rest/)